Flight delays suck.

 A flight you are going to miss because of this?
 If no - go to Step 2.

 If it’s a connecting flight booked together with this flight, then again you have nothing to worry about.
-Because the airline will take care of that by most likely putting you on another flight for free and you’ll be taken to your destination.
+Because the airline will take care of that.
+Most likely you'll be put on another flight for free and taken to your destination.

 If it’s a flight that was booked separately, then it's harder.

-Then most probably you will have to deal with it yourself.
+And then most probably you'll have to deal with it yourself.

 If you have a very strict schedule - no matter the type of your ticket and how your flight was booked - look for an alternative flight or flights to your destination.